As a musical director, pianist and vocal coach, Vicky has worked broadly in Australia’s entertainment industry.

 Vicky is proud to be part of the team that developed the Number 1 Vocal Warm Up app for smartphone, Warm Me Up.

-Vicky loves to run a singalong and has hosted community and corporate singing events around the country including Festival of Voices’ ‘Big Sing Bonfire’ for the last two years.
+Vicky has hosted community and corporate singing events around the country including Festival of Voices’ ‘Big Sing Bonfire’ in 2018 and 2019 and is thrilled to be back in Hobart for the 2022 festival.

 Amanda is the wonderful woman at the helm of Hobart Glee Club.